ries9112/messarir/README.md

 This is a non-official utility made by a user with no association to [Messari](https://messari.io).

-In order to use this package, you will need a [**Messari Pro Subscription.** Click on the link to make a subscription.](https://messari.io/pricing)

-Once you have a Pro subscription, you will be able to create an API key [at the following link: https://messari.io/account/api](https://messari.io/account/api):
+In order to use this package, you will need to make an account on the website [Messari.io](https://messari.io/).
+Then, you will be able to create an API key [at the following link: https://messari.io/account/api](https://messari.io/account/api):

 ![](/images/api_key_page.png)

+Free accounts are limited to 20 requests per minute.
+For heavier usage, you will need a [**Messari Pro Subscription.** Click on this link to make a subscription](https://messari.io/pricing).

-Once you have an API key, you can use it to
+Once you have an API key, you can use it to pull cryptocurrency data using this package.
+(Update according to to-do below)

 ## To-do: